Yep - and we have you covered! Kudos to our 2018 exclusive series sponsors - Kenwood Vineyards and HenHouse Brewing Company.

 Reminder - we have a lot more for you to check-out before showtime at The Hood Mansion.
 Beginning at 5:30 PM every Friday, enjoy scrumptous favorites from the TIPS Tri-Tips Trolley menu.
 You must stop by and say hello to our friends at Rainy Day Chocolates - try the best chocolate truffles in Sonoma County!
 And, of course, Funky Fridays shirts, hats and souvenir shopping is a must.

-Funky Fridays has two exclusive series sponsors this season offering the best of the best - Kenwood Vineyards have donated a variety of fine wines for our wine pourings and The Henhouse Brewery have donated their favorite ice-cold tapped beers, too - all for the cause, supporting our parks thru live music.
+Funky Fridays has two exclusive series sponsors this season offering the best of the best - Kenwood Vineyards have donated a variety of fine wines for our wine pourings and Henhouse Brewing Company have donated their favorite ice-cold tapped beers, too - all for the cause, supporting our parks thru live music.

 So come out early, pick a spot for your chairs or blanket, then take a short walk around the premises before showtime!